 Judith is an innovative, experienced teacher in the contemporary fields of nondual realization and spiritual, relational and somatic psychotherapy.
 She developed the Realization Process, a direct path for realizing fundamental (nondual) consciousness, as well as the application of nondual realization for psychological, relational and physical healing.
-She currently has five books in publication and has taught the Realization Process for over thirty-five years throughout the United States and Europe.
-Her sixth book, Trauma and the Unbound Body, will be published in the Fall, 2018.
+She currently has six books in publication and has taught the Realization Process for over thirty-five years throughout the United States and Europe.
+Her newest book, Trauma and the Unbound Body, will be published in December, 2018.

 Judith studied with many teachers in the Hindu traditions (Advaita Vedanta, Bhakti and Kashmir Shaivism), and the Zen Buddhist and Tibetan Buddhist traditions.
 She was in residence at a Zen monastery for a year and has received teachings, over the past three decades, in the Mahamudra and Dzog-chen paths of Tibetan Buddhism.
 However, the Realization Process practices for embodied nondual awakening emerged outside of any traditional lineage.
 The practices arose in response to her own needs for healing and realization, and the needs of the people in her classes and private practice.
 Her main teacher has been nature–the subtle emanations from all living forms, the challenges presented by a severe back injury, the natural unwinding, in meditation, of the body, heart and mind toward openness, and the spontaneous emergence of fundamental consciousness.

 She has her Masters degree in Transpersonal Psychology from John F. Kennedy University and her Ph.D. in Psychology, Eastern Religion and Embodiment from Union Institute & University.
 She trained at the Institute for Integrative Psychotherapy in New York City.
 She has thirty-five years of clinical experience as a psychotherapist.